Privacy Policy -

 Complaints

-If you believe that the processing of your personal data is in violation of applicable law, you should contact us.
+If you believe that the processing of your personal data is in violation of GDPR, you should contact us.
 You can also contact the Swedish Authority for Privacy Protection directly with your complaint.

 Privacy Policy updates